-Students will be required to pay a $500 program fee upon acceptance of participation in the program and will be provided with detailed information prior to accepting their offer of admission.
-Other costs will include course tuition, some gratuities, some meals, and spending money; total cost including tuition and program fee is generally around $1,500 - $1,700CAD.
+Students will be required to pay a $1,000CAD program fee upon acceptance of participation in the program and will be provided with detailed information prior to accepting their offer of admission.
+Other costs will include course tuition, some gratuities, some meals, and spending money; total cost including domestic student tuition and program fee is generally around $2,000-2,200 CAD.
 Students may not have other personal, professional or academic commitments during the program due to the frequency and intensity of scheduled activities.
 Upon confirmation of acceptance, students will be responsible for paying any travel cancellation fees incurred should they withdraw from the program.

 268 Drake Centre

 “I would not have met the amazing people that I met if I did not participate in this exchange. the friendships that I made, both in the Canadian and Israeli groups, are very special to me, and it amazes me that I didn't know some of them before the exchange.
 I believe that each and every one of us has a special connection to each other as a result of being a part of this intense, month-long experience, where we were constantly together.
 We became like a small family, and it makes my heart very happy to know that I will be friends with all of these incredible people for years to come.” – Jeremy Franczyk, Asper School of Business, 2019